#Winning the Fan Engagement Game

 Relocating a team to another city, changing its name, and changing the logo and/or the team’s colors were the three factors survey respondents said were most likely to make them less of a fan.
 Moving away from the current site, even for a better facility, was also a detractor.
 This is further proof that the stability of a team’s brand is paramount to maintaining fan engagement.

-Higher equity/engagement correlates with a lower tolerance for losing.
+Higher affinity/engagement correlates with a lower tolerance for losing.
 Despite their preference for legacy and stability, highly engaged fans expect results and are less likely to be patient in the face of chronic losing.
-When asked how long they would tolerate losing, fans of teams high on Emory University’s rankings expressed less of a willingness to be patient than fans of teams with lower equity scores.
+When asked how long they would tolerate losing, fans of teams high on Emory University’s rankings expressed less of a willingness to be patient than fans of teams with lower scores.
 Two exceptions to this finding were the Dallas Cowboys and New York Jets, with mediocre 15-year records and highly acclaimed stadiums.

 What This Means